joshuacassidygrant/tofu3d/README.md

 ### Resource Libraries
 Resource libraries allow the serving and storage of items of a specified type.
 Each resource library is a service.

+### Command
+Can store and execute player/AI commands.

+### Configuration
+Holds an array of key-value pairs for config.

 ## Included Plugins
 Plugins are useful behaviour that relies on core functionality.
 Some plugins may have plugin dependencies.

 ### Frame Update Service
 A simple MonoBehaviour that sends an "Update" message with a delta time to all listeners.

+### Agents
+Agents are objects with a location, ID, renderable sprite/model etc. that can have AI behaviour.

 ## Disclaimer: